Motion Picture Science Bachelor of Science Degree

 This class will introduce students to the gamut of animation thinking and making through classroom instruction and hands-on practical experience.
 Lecture and readings will emphasize the process, theory and practice of animated filmmaking with extensive film screenings to illustrate each technique and related aesthetics.
-Hands-on supervised studio sessions will guide students to an intuitive understanding of the process of producing animation and students will use this understanding to analyze various animated works Each student will develop their personal vision through assigned projects utilizing the material discussed in class. **This course has a facilities fee for Non-SOFA students.** Lab 3 (Fall, Spring).
+Hands-on supervised studio sessions will guide students to an intuitive understanding of the process of producing animation and students will use this understanding to analyze various animated works.
+Each student will develop their personal vision through assigned projects utilizing the material discussed in class. **This course has a facilities fee for Non-SOFA students.** Lab 3 (Fall, Spring).

 IT Fundamentals for Digital Media

 This course will provide an overview of IT and networking fundamentals critical in emerging digital media workflows.
 Emphasis will be placed on the architecture of modern digital media production and post-production facilities.
 Media industry technology standards for cinema, television, internet and mobile consumption will be introduced.
 This course is designed for students in the College of Art and Design and the Golisano College of Computing and Information Sciences who are interested in mastering the basic principles of IT and networking infrastructures used in digital media and broadcast applications.
 (Prerequisites: SOFA-103 or NSSA-102 or equivalent course.)
 Lab 3 (Fall).